mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 ## 3. 🚩 REML Analysis using GCTA (Shell)

+This section conduct REML analysis with GCTA to estimate variance components using multiple GRMs.

 Using **GCTA**
 🔗 https://github.com/JianYang-Lab/GCTA

-Perform REML analysis:
+The analysis uses:
-- Multiple GRMs (`mgrm.txt`)
+- Multiple GRMs listed in (`mgrm.txt`)
 - Phenotype + covariate files

+Genetic covariance between siblings is captured using an IBD relationship matrix, and shared environmental covariance is represented by a family-level matrix.
+This framework allows GCTA to jointly estimate ancestry effects and variance components attributable to genetic, shared environmental, and residual sources of variation.

 ---

 ## 4. 📈 Partial Correlation (R)

+This section computes the partial correlation coefficients between variables, controlling for the influence of the other variables in the set.

 Compute partial correlations:
 - Select variables (e.g., `v1`, `v2`, `v3`, `v4`)
 - Use `pcor()` from **ppcor**

-This section computes the partial correlation coefficients between variables, controlling for the influence of the other variables in the set.

 ---